adityanaag3/lwc-oss-oauth/README.md

     cd lwc-oss-oauth
     ```

-1. Create a `.env` file at the root of the project:
+1. Create a `.env` file at the root of the project, and add the following code:

     ```
     SALESFORCE_LOGIN_DOMAIN='https://login.salesforce.com'